urql-graphql/urql/docs/graphcache/normalized-caching.md

 affect other parts of the cache (like `Query.todos` here) beyond the automatic updates that a normalized cache is expected to perform.

+We get methods like `cache.updateQuery`, `cache.writeFragment`, and `cache.link` in our updater functions, which aren't available to us in local resolvers, and can only be used in these `updates` entries to change the data that the cache holds.

 [Read more about writing cache updates on the "Cache Updates" page.](./cache-updates.md)

 ## Deterministic Cache Updates